 You can see with these examples how a person’s initial home-buying budget can quickly balloon out of control.
-Fortunately, there are mortgage calculators (SoFi has one, for instance) that might help give you a sense of a suitable home-buying budget.
+Fortunately, we created a home affordability calculator that might help give you a sense of a suitable home-buying budget.

-Additionally, there are a few simple guidelines that can help you figure out your budget based on your financial profile.
+Additionally, there are a few simple first-time home buyer guidelines that can help you figure out your budget based on your financial profile.
 Taking the time to consider these factors can help you understand the realities of your budget, as well as the potential costs associated with buying a house.

 How Much Am I Eligible to Borrow for a New Home?

 Unless you’re planning to buy a home with your significant other or spouse in cash, you’ll need to figure out how much you can qualify for.
 Basically, this means learning what prospective lenders are willing to lend you.

 Mortgage lenders use a few simple guidelines to help estimate how large of a mortgage you can afford.
 Lender guidelines are generally not set in stone; however, they just might be worth having in the back of your mind to help inform your home-buying process.

 How much home can you afford?
 Use our

 How Do I Figure Out What I Can Borrow?